-6.8 Building Services (Responsive Repairs and Maintenance) - an adverse variance of £732k
+6.10 Building Services (Responsive Repairs and Maintenance) - an adverse variance of £704k

-A £1.134m adverse variance to budget is predicted on the use of subcontractors to support the Trades Team in completing a backlog of void and responsive jobs, built up because of Covid restrictions.
+- A £729k adverse variance to budget is predicted on the use of suppliers of material and services to support the Trades Team in completing a backlog of void and responsive jobs, built up because of Covid restrictions.
 This backlog has also led to an increase in spend on materials.
-Increases in the cost of materials has not impacted the Council which works to a national schedule of rates.
 Actions have been taken to mitigate against scarcity of supply post COVID19.
-The HRA had a surplus in 2020/21 resulting in £543k being transferred in to the HRA Strategic Priorities Reserve.
-This will be used to fund part of this overspend in 2021/22.

-- A favourable variance of (£308k) due to capital income being ahead of budget. - A favourable variance of (£54k) income is forecast from the Renewable Heat Incentive scheme.
-There has been a larger than expected uptake of the scheme following identification of more eligible households. - A favourable variance of (£57k) is forecast due to a short delay in the adoption of hydro-treated vegetable oil (HVO) fuel vehicles, meaning the higher costs built into the budget have not yet been required. - Other smaller adverse variances totalling £17k. - 6.9 The net £747k adverse position means that the total HRA balances as at 31 March 2022 would be £6.586m.
-This includes a minimum working balance of £1m, £4.945m in the Strategic Priorities Reserve and £46k in other earmarked reserves.
+The HRA had a surplus in 2020/21 resulting in £2.939m being transferred in to the HRA Strategic Priorities Reserve.
+This could be used to fund this overspend in 2021/22. - Due to the Trades Team being redirected, an adverse variance of £73k is expected as a result of reduced income recharged for voids work. - An adverse variance of £41k is forecast for an increase in contracted services to help with the Covid backlog and increased cost of materials. - Vacant posts currently being recruited to gives a forecast favourable variance of (£91k). - A favourable variance of (£48k) income is forecast from the Renewable Heat Incentive scheme.
+There has been a larger than expected uptake of the scheme following identification of more eligible households. - A previously reported favourable variance, due to the short delay in adoption of HVO for vehicle fuel has now been offset by increased payments from repair claims and compensation to tenants. - 6.11 The net £617k adverse position means that the total HRA balances as at 31 March 2022 would be £5.966m.
+This includes a minimum working balance of £1m, £4.849m in the Strategic Priorities Reserve, assuming capital expenditure is incurred as anticipated and £116k in other earmarked reserves.

+Transfers to / from Earmarked Balance

+Reserves 31 March Outturn trf Budget trf Balance 31

+2021 to from March 2022

+£'000 £'000 £'000 £'000

+Working Balance (1,000) (1,000)

+Big 20 (96) (96)

+Strategic Priorities (15,778) 490 10,439 (4,849)

+Building Council Homes Programme (BCHP) (20) (20)

+HRA Revenue (16,895) 490 10,439 (5,966)